api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/guides/build-an-airnode/README.md

 ## Project Folder

-Create a folder called `/my-airnode` with one more internal folder named `/config`.
-Add the files `config.json`, `secrets.env`, and `aws.env` as shown below.
+Create a folder called `/my-airnode`.
+Add the files `config.json`, `secrets.env`, and `aws.env` to this folder as shown below.
 Optionally add `gcp.json` if you intend to deploy to GCP as well.

 ```
 my-airnode
 ├── aws.env     <- For AWS deployment
 ├── gcp.json    <- Optional for GCP deployment
-├── config
 ├── config.json
 └── secrets.env
 ```

 This guide will explain the content of the configuration files and run the